 CommScope's COVID-19 Customer & Partner Hub Visit

 This is the second in a two-part blog series on analytics, specifically for network administrators.
-The first part was posted on May 12, 2020.
+The first part, titled "Building autonomous networks with AI and ML" was posted on May 12, 2020.

 Let’s begin with incident prioritization.
 What is incident prioritization, and why is it valuable?

 From a network administrator’s point of view, certain issues are more critical than others, and will therefore be deemed more severe and appropriately prioritized.
 When troubleshooting manually, network administrators typically consider several factors to determine the severity of an issue, such as:

 - What parts of the network are/were impacted?

 - If not ongoing, how long did the incident last?

 Of course, these considerations can be different based on the type of industry, time of year and/or location where the network is deployed.

 Determining the severity of network incidents is often an incredibly complex process.
 Perhaps not surprisingly, it is equally challenging to create and train algorithms that are capable of automatically and accurately replicating the process.
 As such, utilizing supervised machine learning techniques to determine a severity score is not an option.
 This is because the vast amounts of training data required and high costs of such a model make it unfeasible.

 Unsupervised Machine Learning Is the Key for Incident Analytics